codeBelt/StructureJS/README.md

 ## Release History

+ * 2015-06-18 v0.7.5 Add groupBy method on Collection.
+Change ValidationUtil.isPostalCode to be case insensitive.

  * 2015-06-10 v0.7.4 Add pluck method to Collection.
 Move removeChild destroy functionality from DisplayObjectContainer to DOMElement.

  * 2015-05-26 v0.7.3 Corrects string replacement on getBreakpoint